diecccoo/Cultural-heritage-bigdata-project/spark-apps/README.md

 ### `ugc-to-cleansed/ugc_raw_to_cleansed.py`

-Batch job that:
+Batch Spark job for cleansing user-generated content.
+It:
 - Reads raw JSON files from `s3a://heritage/raw/metadata/user_generated_content/`
-- Removes duplicates based on the same attributes `(object_id, user_id, comment, timestamp)`
+- Parses each annotation and removes duplicates based on the tuple `(guid, user_id, comment, timestamp)` for maximum reliability
 - Writes cleaned annotations to Delta Lake `s3a://heritage/cleansed/user_generated/`

 Designed to be scheduled periodically via `scheduler.py`, present in the same subfolder.